ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/controling-basic-setup.md

 ### Price Calculation Methods (from version 22.0, optionally from 18.0)

-Starting with version BC 22 (or BC 18 if you have "Feature Update: New Sales Price Experience" turned on in Feature Management), you turn on hierarchical item price suggestions as follows:
+Starting with version Business Central version 22 (or Business Central version 18 if you have "Feature Update: New Sales Price Experience" turned on in Feature Management), you turn on hierarchical item price suggestions as follows:

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Price Calculation Methods** and then choose the related link.
 2. Click to select the Lowest Price method.